MicrosoftDocs/azure-docs/articles/defender-for-cloud/defender-for-storage-test.md

     1. Save the file with the updated information.

-    1. Upload the file you created to the "test-container" in the storage account.
+    1. Upload the file you created to the **test-container** in the storage account.

 1. Enable Defender for Storage: